Arvind Kejriwal Biography

-Kejriwal himself had met several social activists and personalities like Mother Teresa and was impressed by their vision and thoughts early on.
+Arvind Kejriwal had met several social activists and personalities like Mother Teresa and was impressed by their vision and thoughts early on.
 Soon enough in the public eye, Arvind Kejriwal gathered many followers.
-He was awarded for his initiatives with the prestigious Ramon Magsaysay award for Emerging Leadership in 2006.
+He was awarded for his initiatives with the prestigious Ramon Magsaysay Award for Emerging Leadership in 2006.
 He was also able to meet and garner ample support from Anna Hazare, who was rising as an anti-corruption Gandhian.
-The two joined hands along with others like Kiran Bedi, Prashant Bhushan, etc., to spring up the momentum of the anti-corruption movement.
+The two joined hands with others like Kiran Bedi, Prashant Bhushan, etc., to ramp up the momentum of the anti-corruption movement.
 Kejriwal became the architect of the Jan Lokpal Bill movement, aiming to bring an ombudsman over the government and a strong RTI (Right to Information) in the country.

 New Chapter in Kejriwal’s Life

-Arvind Kejriwal Facts and Information
+Arvind Kejriwal Facts and Information:

 |Born||16 August 1968 (Siwani, Haryana)|